amusecode/amuse/README.md

 AMUSE Development
 =================

-If you are using Python 2 ,an install for AMUSE development can also be handled through pip, by executing in the root of a clone of the repository
+If you are using Python 2, an AMUSE development install can also be handled through pip, by executing (in the root of a clone of the repository)

 ```bash
 pip install -e .